Questions?

 • Our coaches do understand that many ESL writers are pursuing fluency through line-edits and other proofreading methods.
 Coaches are able to effectively address this approach through collaboration, active listening, and discussion.

-• If a draft exceeds ~1500 words, then there will always be a chance that the writer and coach cannot discuss everything in a 30 minute time frame.
+• If a draft exceeds ~1500 words, then there will always be a chance that the writer and coach cannot discuss everything in a 30-minute time frame.

 • It is crucial that writers let coaches know what their questions and concerns are early in the session to guarantee that those will be addressed first and foremost.